amitnitishkumar/seleniumtestng/README.md

 This repository contains a Selenium TestNG project designed for web automation testing.
 It utilizes various listeners such as AnnotationTransformer, SuiteListener, TestListener, MethodInterceptor, and IRetryAnalyzer for comprehensive test management and execution.
 Additionally, it employs Excel sheets for controlling test execution via the RunManager sheet and accessing test data from the DATA sheet.

-Selenium TestNG Repository Readme

-This repository contains a Selenium TestNG project designed for web automation testing.
-It utilizes various listeners such as AnnotationTransformer, SuiteListener, TestListener, MethodInterceptor, and IRetryAnalyzer for comprehensive test management and execution.
-Additionally, it employs Excel sheets for controlling test execution via the RunManager sheet and accessing test data from the DATA sheet.